Kanti Khadka

 You do not have to be a hardcore athlete to be able to trek to EBC.
 But you have to be fit enough to enjoy the long walks and wake up without a sore body.
 Some of the ways you can train your body are:

-Charging: If you have a private room with a bathroom then you'll probably be able to charge your electronics for no extra charge.
+Charging: If you have a private room with a bathroom, you'll probably be able to charge your electronics for no extra charge.
 However, for shared bathrooms, your room will only have a light switch and nothing more.
 You have to charge your electronics in a common room.
 The cost of charging a battery ranges from $3-6.

-The trekking gears you must have:
+The trekking gear you must have:

 You will also need the following during the trek.